fleetdm/fleet/docs/Using-Fleet/FAQ.md

 ## Will updating fleetctl lead to loss of data in Preview?

-No, you won't experience any loss of data whenenver you update fleetctl.
-Note that you can run `fleetctl preview --tag v#.#.#`(replace # with the version numbers you are interested in) if you want to run preview on a previous version.
+No, you won't experience data loss when you update fleetctl.
+Note that you can run `fleetctl preview --tag v#.#.#` if you want to run Preview on a previous version.
+Just replace # with the version numbers of interest.